Dharmik0204/ViewTube-Main/README.md

-# 🎥 STREAMING-WEB

-A basic video streaming web app inspired by YouTube, built using **React.js**, **Tailwind CSS**, and other modern web technologies.
+ 🎬 *ViewTube - YouTube Clone*

+A responsive *YouTube clone* built using *ReactJS, **Tailwind CSS, and the **YouTube Data API *.
+Users can browse, search, and watch videos just like on YouTube.

 ---

-## 🚀 Features

-- 🔍 Search bar with real-time suggestions
+ 🛠 *Key Features*

-- 🎬 Home page with trending videos
+- 🔍 *Search* videos by keyword
-- 📺 Watch page with comments section & Live chat
-- 📂 Sidebar with navigation icons
+- 📺 *Watch videos* in a custom player
+- 📄 Show *video details* and metadata
+- 📚 Display *related videos*
+- 📱 *Responsive design* for all devices
-- 📱 Simple and clean UI
+- ⚡ *Fast and smooth* loading

 ---

-## 🛠️ Tech Stack

-- ⚛️ React.js
+ 🧰 *Tech Stack*

-- 🎨 Tailwind CSS
+- *Frontend*: ReactJS, Tailwind CSS
-- 🔁 Redux
-- 📦 React Icons
-- 📡 YouTube API
+- *API*: YouTube Data API v3

----
+- *Other Tools*: React-Redux, React Router DOM